Choose the type of information you seek

 Merger filing is needed if:

-- The combined assets value of the undertakings concerned exceeds 30,000 base salaries.
+- The combined asset value or turnover in Costa Rica of the undertakings concerned exceeded 30,000 base salaries during the last financial year; and

 2.4 Other national thresholds for ex ante merger control (e.g. sector-specific rules)